Running Nextcloud as a Podman Container on Rocky Linux¶

 Step 01: Install

-epel-release repository for all the extra packages we'll be using.
+epel-release repository for all the extra packages we will be using.

 dnf -y install epel-release

-Once that's done, you can update again (which sometimes helps) or just go ahead and install the packages we need:
+Once that is done, you can update again (which sometimes helps) or just go ahead and install the packages we need:

 dnf -y install podman buildah